Taxation of international executives

 What are the general tax credits that may be claimed in the United Kingdom?
 Please list below.

-Another example is the credit available for 20% of finance costs allowable against rental income albeit, for higher rate taxpayers, this is less attractive than the old system of offsetting the finance costs against the income before calculating the tax.
+Another example is the credit available for 20 percent of finance costs allowable against rental income albeit, for higher rate taxpayers, this is less attractive than the old system of offsetting the finance costs against the income before calculating the tax.

-This calculation assumes a married taxpayer with two children whose assignment to the United Kingdom begins 17 August 2015 and ends 18 October 2017.
-The taxpayer’s base salary is USD100,000 and the calculation covers three U.K. tax years.
+This calculation assumes a married taxpayer with two children whose assignment to the United Kingdom begins 17 August 2017 and ends 18 October 2019.
+The taxpayer’s base salary is 100,000 US dollars (USD) and the calculation covers 3 UK tax years.

 |Company car||See assumptions||See assumptions||See assumptions|